bbauska/CAD101en/README.md

 Hello and welcome to CSS: Styling HTML.

-After reading this section (part 6), you will be able to:
+After reading this section, you will be able to:

 -   Explain what a Cascade Style Sheet (CSS) is,